 A major theatre arts organization, OSF offers a diversity of plays as well as events and activities to enhance your overall experience.

 The Oregon Shakespeare Festival is a not-for-profit professional theatre founded in 1935.
-Our season runs from February through early November, and we have three theatres: our two indoor stages, the Angus Bowmer Theatre and the Thomas Theatre, and our flagship outdoor Elizabethan Stage, which opens in early June and runs through mid-October.
-We offer 11 different plays that include four by Shakespeare and seven by other classic writers, as well as modern and contemporary work and world premieres.
+Our season runs from February through early November, and we have three theatres: our two indoor stages, the Angus Bowmer Theatre and the Thomas Theatre, and our flagship outdoor Allen Elizabethan Theatre, which opens in early June and runs through mid-October.
+We offer 11 different plays that include three or four by Shakespeare and seven by other classic writers, as well as modern and contemporary work and world premieres.
 When you visit you can see one or two plays or up to nine plays in one week!

 Our mission statement helps guide us in all of our endeavors here at OSF: